-- High-level coding and functional decomposition.

-- Modules for above functions.

-- Combing all modules with a searching algorithm.

-- Comments:

-- Very little has changed over the years.
+- High-level coding and functional decomposition. - Modules for above functions. - Combing all modules with a searching engine. - ▶ A search engine is a program that finds the best strategy in a game tree with a limited depth. - Comments: - Very little has changed over the years.